 Do you feel as if your brain is being flooded with so much information that you can’t focus?
-If you have difficulty concentrating, staying on task, are constantly losing things, are late to appointments, underperforming at work or at school and find yourself constantly procrastinating you may be displaying signs of Attention Deficit Disorder (ADD).
-Other ADD symptoms include hyper-focusing and the appearance of not listening.
+If you have difficulty concentrating, staying on task, are constantly losing things, finding yourself being late to appointments, underperforming at work or at school and are forever procrastinating, you may be displaying signs of Attention Deficit Hyperactivity Disorder (ADHD).
+Other ADHD symptoms include hyper-focusing and the appearance of not listening.
 There are many more aspects of ADHD such as hyperactivity, being time blind, and having difficulty managing emotions; such as being over sensitive to rejection.
 People with ADHD often feel ashamed, angry, hopeless and simply give up.

-The inattentive type of this disorder is often underdiagnosed in children because their behavior, while noteworthy, isn’t as disruptive to a classroom as those with ADHD.
-So, it is not unusual to arrive in late adulthood never having been diagnosed.
-Adults with ADD often struggle in their relationships despite the fact that they are marvelously creative in an infinite number of ways.
-My job is to help you sort out if this is indeed the case and finding ways to intervene.
-Providing understanding, structure and improved communications will set you on a path to a more stable and fulfilled future.
+The inattentive type of this disorder is often underdiagnosed in children because their behavior, while noteworthy, isn’t as disruptive to a classroom as those with the hyperactive/impulsive type.
+Therefore, it is not unusual to arrive in late adulthood never having been diagnosed.
+Adults with ADHD often struggle in their relationships despite the fact that they are marvelously creative in an infinite number of ways.
+My job is to help you sort out if this is indeed the case and find ways to intervene.
+Providing understanding, structure and improved communication will set you on a path to a more stable and fulfilled future.